mdtraj/mdtraj/docs/new_to_python.rst

 `miniconda <http://conda.pydata.org/miniconda.html>`_ python distribution, which is a little bit smaller and contains just python and ``conda``.

+.. tip:: Here's the `download link <http://continuum.io/downloads>`_ for the Anaconda scientific python distribution.

 When given the option to choose which version of python, we recommend the latest, **python 3.4**.